 It’s so important to watch the data and see what’s going on and know how people use your site and how people get to you.
 It really helps you not only qualify but also disqualify.

 Two Common Buyer Behaviour Patterns and More Tips

-There’s two behaviour patterns that I see all the time.
+There are two behaviour patterns that I see all the time.
 One is that an individual comes to a website and goes straight to contact.
-Maybe spend a brief moment on a service page, then hits “contact”, and either phones or fills out the contact form.
+Maybe spend a brief moment on a service page, then hits “contact”, and either phone or fills out the contact form.

 One of them is somebody who’s acting and wants to make contact/buy, and the other one is a researcher with little to no intention of acting/making contact.
 In fact, fully 95 percent of people that aren’t making contact right now, are researching in preparation for making a contact or a purchase, or in prep before referring someone else.
 It’s really important to pay attention to watch how both of these visitor types use your site.
 It’s really important.

 There’s also a scenario if they spend little or no time on your product or service page before making contact.
 It’s very likely that they just want to know what the price is.
-The phone call that you get from visitor that is not going to be highly qualified.
+The phone call that you get from visitors is not going to be highly qualified.

 Or you could pre-build four or five options in a drop-down that you believe fit with your persona.
 Maybe one that doesn’t.
 And see which ones they pick and see if you can discover patterns in how they respond.
 When you have that information, you can then further refine your personas to incorporate those insights.

 For example, as a HubSpot partner, one of our core items is that we know we need to work with customers that have two or three internal team members in their marketing department.
 If they have fewer, chances are they’re not going to have the budget to work with us.
 If they have a larger team, chances are they work in departments or siloed units where it is much more difficult to align and coordinate team members.